push-based/cpu-prof/packages/cpu-profiling/docs/trace-profile.md

 The example below shows how a CPU profile can be scattered across multiple ProfileChunk events.

-In the example contains:
+In the example, we include:
 - `CpuProfiler::StartProfiling` - Start the CPU profiler.
 - `Profile` - Register the CPU profile to a thread.
 - `ProfileChunk` - Adds only the nodes to the profile thread.
 - `ProfileChunk` - Adds a sequence of samples and timeDeltas that have a complete end to the profile thread.
-- `ProfileChunk` - Adds a sequence of samples and timeDeltas to the profile thread that connects with the end of the next profile.
+- `ProfileChunk` - Adds a sequence of samples and timeDeltas to the profile thread that connects with the end of the next profile chunk.
-- `ProfileChunk` - Adds a sequence of samples and timeDeltas to the profile thread that connects with the start of the last profile.
+- `ProfileChunk` - Adds a sequence of samples and timeDeltas to the profile thread that connects with the start of the last profile chunk.
 - `CpuProfiler::StopProfiling` - Stop the CPU profiler.